When does The Falcon and the Winter Soldier start?

 Disney announced in their first quarter earnings report that The Falcon and the Winter Soldier was originally set to premiere on the streaming platform in August 2020.

 The actors confirmed that filming kicked off at the start of November.
-Of course, production was brought to a halt due to the ongoing pandemic, so at the moment the release date has been left unspecified, but hopefully it will still be 2020.
+Of course, production was brought to a halt due to the ongoing pandemic, and now Disney Plus has updated the page of the show to confirm that it has been officially delayed to 2021.

 The series will consist of six episodes, and Anthony Mackie described the show as "a six or eight-hour movie" in an interview with Variety.
 Considering that it costs $150 million to make, its no wonder.